-The “Fry Scholarship” expands the New GI Bill education benefits to cover the full cost of a college education for all of the children of service members who have died on active duty on or after September 11, 2001.
-All children of members of the Armed Forces who have died in the line of duty while on active duty on or after September 11, 2001, are eligible for 36 months of tuition and fees up to the maximum in-state tuition, as well as a monthly living stipend and book allowance.
+The “Fry Scholarship” expands the New GI Bill education benefits to cover the full cost of a college education for all of the children and spouses of service members who have died on active duty on or after September 11, 2001.
+All children and spouses of members of the Armed Forces who have died in the line of duty while on active duty on or after September 11, 2001, are eligible for 36 months of tuition and fees up to the maximum in-state tuition, as well as a monthly living stipend and book allowance.
 The VA began accepting applications for this benefit on May 1, 2010.

 For more information, visit the VA website at http://www.gibill.va.gov or call 1-888-GIBILL-1 (1-888-442-4551)